TamasNeumer/Ph03nix-InterviewPrep/Java/OCP/5_DateLocale.md

 #### Adding Internationalization and Localization

 - *Internationalization* is the process of designing your program so it can be adapted.
-This involves placing strings in a property  le and using classes like DateFormat so that the right format is used based on user preferences.
+This involves placing strings in a property file and using classes like DateFormat so that the right format is used based on user preferences.
 - *Localization* means actually supporting multiple locales.
 - **Picking a Locale**
   - Package: `java.util`